How-to: Write a parton-level Monte Carlo event generator: Preliminaries

 We also define the variance, $V_N \equiv \sigma^2$: from which $\sigma_\mathrm{MC} = \sqrt{ V_N / N }$, and we finally arrive at the expression:

 One can compare the convergence of the Monte Carlo integration technique to those for other common techniques.
 In $d$-dimensions the convergence of techniques such as the `Trapezium Rule', `Simpson's rule' and Gaussian quadrature are $\propto 1/N^{2/d}$, $\propto 1/N^{4/d}$ and $1/N^{(2m-1)/d}$ respectively.
-On the other hand, Monte Carlo integration always extends trivially and converges as $\propto 1/\sqrt{N}$ in $d$ dimensions, and hence converges already faster than all the aforementioned methods in $d>4$, $d>8$ and $d>4m-2$ respectively.
-In typical LHC events we have $\mathcal{O}(1000)$ particles and hence this results in $O(3000)$ phase space integrals.
-Monte Carlo integration is in fact the only viable option.
+On the other hand, Monte Carlo integration always extends trivially and converges as $\propto 1/\sqrt{N}$ in $d$ dimensions, and hence converges already faster than all the aforementioned methods in $d>4$, $d>8$ and $d>4m-2$ respectively.\footnote{A summary of the rate of convergence of the various techniques is given in Table~\ref{tb:convergence} in Appendix~\ref{app:convergence}.} In typical LHC events we have $\mathcal{O}(1000)$ particles and hence this results in $O(3000)$ phase space integrals.
+Therefore, Monte Carlo integration is in fact the only viable option.

 The biggest disadvantage of the Monte Carlo method is the relatively slow divergence in few dimensions.
 This can be tackled by `Importance Sampling', which we will discuss below.
 Its principal advantages over numerical quadrature can be summarised as: \begin{itemize} \item fast convergence in many dimensions, \item arbitrarily complex integration regions, \item small feasibility limit: the minimum number of functional evaluations which must be made for the method to work at all, in this case 2, \item small growth rate: the smallest number of additional function evaluations needed to improve the current estimate, in this case 1: each additional point improves the estimate of the integral, \item easy estimate of accuracy. \end{itemize}